Version 4.0 effective on 25 May 2018

 Web analytics via Google Analytics

 We use Google Analytics, including the functionalities of Universal Analytics, a web analytics service provided by Google, Inc. (“Google”).
-Universal Analytics allows us to track usage on several devices (such as computer, tablet, smartphone).
+Universal Analytics allows us to track usage on several devices (such as a computer, tablets, smartphones).
 This is done by automatically assigning a pseudonym user-ID of the user.
 No personal identifiable information is passed to Google.
 Google Analytics also uses the cookies (detailed below), which are text files placed on your computer, to help the website analyze how users use the site.
 The information generated by the cookie about your use of the website will be transmitted to and stored by Google on servers in the United States.
 IP anonymization is activated on this website: your IP address will be truncated within the area of Member States of the European Union or other parties to the Agreement on the European Economic Area.
 Only in exceptional cases will the whole IP address be first transferred to a Google server in the USA and truncated there.
 The IP anonymization is activated on these websites.

 Google will use this information on behalf of Kiron for the purpose of evaluating your use of the website, compiling reports on website activity and providing other services relating to website activity and internet usage to Kiron.
 All such reports will be deleted after 14 months.